In 2011, Marc Andreessen famously wrote a post entitled, Why Software Is Eating the World.

 Long form copywriting

-Products such as Grammarly use AI techniques such as machine learning, deep learning, and natural language processing to improve people’s writing.
+Products such as Grammarly use AI technologies such as machine learning, deep learning, and natural language processing to improve people’s writing.

 Grammarly’s AI was trained by a large collection of sentences that were organized by human researchers.
 User actions such as many people ignoring the same suggestion get factored into the algorithm.